th2-net/th2-docs/content/versions/1-7/fundamentals/key-concepts.md

 Within the th2 cluster, *messages* are transferred between the th2 components by the message broker RabbitMQ.
 All raw *messages* are saved to the th2 data lake using RabbitMQ, the component [th2-message-store](https://github.com/th2-net/th2-mstore), and [Cradle API](https://github.com/th2-net/cradleapi).
 All *messages* produced are associated with their subsequent test event and can be viewed in the final th2 test report.

+## Event

+An _event_ corresponds to a significant action or occurrence in a software system.
+In th2, _events_ correspond to the actions of th2 components during a test run.

+An _event_ is the instance of `Event` class having attributes that record information about the corresponding action.
+Of these `Event` attributes, `ID`, `name` (for a single _event_), and `start_timestamp` are mandatory for storing _events_.

+While a single _event_ represents a single action, a batch of _events_ represents a sequence of actions that take place during a test run.
+Typically, batch creation is set up within a test script.
+Each _event_ batch contains a root _event_ that represents the first action.
+The subsequent _events_ in a batch can be identified as either parent or child _events_ according to their hierarchy level.
+In an _event_ batch, _events_ reference their parent _event_ or other _events_ within the same batch.
+Different _event_ batches are isolated from each other.
+_Events_ outside a batch do not reference _events_ within the batch.

+All _events_ are sent via RabbitMQ to the [th2-event-store](https://github.com/th2-net/th2-estore) component which then saves them in th2’s data lake Cassandra via [Cradle API](https://github.com/th2-net/cradleapi).
+_Events_ are either stored separately or in batches.
+The saved _events_ are later extracted from the storage and displayed in the th2 test report in a chronologically and hierarchically organized manner.